epwalsh/CSA/README.md

 ## Features

-- **Global optimization of arbitrary functions:** CSA represents a class of global optimization algorithms that do not make use of the derivative.
+- **Global optimization of arbitrary functions:** CSA represents a class of global optimization algorithms that do not make use of the gradient.
 - **Highly parallel:** The source code is implemented with OpenMP.
 - **Callback interface:** The optimization method recieves the current cost and next step via a callback interface.
 Progress updates can also be given